One of the best ways to encourage engagement during events is to simply ask for it

 Set out certain tasks and run internal competitions for the best content.
 You are then free to use these bits of gold to establish the prominence of your event.

-If you're looking for a venue to help capture your user generated content, email the sales team now.
+If you're looking for a venue to help capture your user generated content, email Natasha today.